JohnsonTsing/Crystal/README.md

 ### Support of Dynamic Module Loading & Cross-platform

-The framework provides the support of dynamic module loading.
-You can implement different algorithms for each module of the above architecture, and compile it as a new dynamic library (.dll on Windows, or .so on Linux platform).
-The backbone of the framework cst::tts::base::CTextParser (ttsbase/tts.text/tts_textparser) and cst::tts::base::CSynthesizer (ttsbase/tts.synth/tts_synthesizer) will automatically load the modules specified by an XML based configuration file.
+The framework provides the support of dynamic module loading on different platforms.

+You can implement different algorithms for each module and compile as a new dynamic library (.dll on Windows, .so on Linux platform).
+The backbone of the framework **cst::tts::base::CTextParser** (ttsbase/tts.text/tts_textparser) and **cst::tts::base::CSynthesizer** (ttsbase/tts.synth/tts_synthesizer) will automatically load the modules specified by an XML based configuration file.
 In this way, the framework provides the flexibility in switching between different TTS engines or algorithms.

 <p align="center">
   <img src="./document/docs/dynamic_module_loading.png"/>